isabella232/document-services.en/help/usecases/reviews.md

 ## Converting a file to PDF

-For the first part of the document workflow, the end-user must upload documents to share.
+For the first part of the document workflow, the end user must upload documents to share.
 To enable this, you add an upload function and consolidate the different document file formats into PDFs to prepare them for the review process.

 Start by creating a function to convert documents to PDF based on the [example snippet for PDF Services API](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-tools.html).
 This example also shows snippets for many other vital features, including optical character recognition (OCR), password protection and removal, and compression.